Swapnil-Chauhan/recipe-generator/README.md

 ##### First Screen

-the first page consist of having two filter options( dropdowns ) using ingredients (multi select) and meal type.
+the first page consist of two filter options( dropdowns ) "using ingredients" (multi select) and "meal type".
-The values in the dropdown are made available from below REST APIs
+The values in the dropdowns are extracted from below REST APIs

 # www.themealdb.com/api/json/v1/1/list.php?c=list

 # www.themealdb.com/api/json/v1/1/list.php?i=list

-The Find Recipe button will make a call to 2 backend APIs to fetch recipes based on selected ingredient and mealType.
+The "Find Recipe" button will make a call to 2 backend APIs to fetch recipes based on selected ingredient and meal Type.
-We will find the common recipes from both the results and show it on the UI.
+The user can find the common recipes from both the results and see it on the UI.

 # www.themealdb.com/api/json/v1/1/filter.php?i=chicken_breast,garlic,salt